openstack/keystone-specs/specs/mitaka/bootstrap.rst

  http://creativecommons.org/licenses/by/3.0/legalcode

 ==================
-Bootrstrap via CLI
+Bootstrap via CLI
 ==================

 `bp bootstrap <https://blueprints.launchpad.net/keystone/+spec/bootstrap>`_

-Remove the ADMIN_TOKEN means of initializing a cluster with a CLI that has to be excuted on the same machine as the Keystone installation.
+Remove the ADMIN_TOKEN means of initializing a cluster with a CLI that has to be executed on the same machine as the Keystone installation.

 Problem Description